FAQ

 In some cases, it is necessary to adopt a surgical approach to remove a tooth or root fragment, if this is the case you will be fully numb and will not feel any pain.
 In these situations, it may be necessary for us to place some stiches, this will naturally dissolve away over 10-14 days.
 Any residual stiches after this time that are bothering you may be removed either by seeing your own dentist or calling us to arrange an appointment.

 Yes.
 Please continue to eat and drink as normal before your appointment, the last thing we would want is for you to attend your appointment with low blood sugar as this can cause issues with treatment.
-Please also remember you may not feel like eating or drinking after the procedure as you will feel numb, so it is best to eat something before you come to your appointment.

-Your dentist has referred you to our care to undergo a specific type of treatment, they have supplied us with all the relevant records, your medical history and copies of appropriate x-rays.
 This means that in most cases we are able to carry out the requested treatment at this appointment under local anaesthetic without a prior consultation.
 Sometimes the surgeon may not be able to carry out treatment on the day as further information is needed; there is no indication evident for treatment; or you may need to be referred to a different setting.
-In some cases, it may be necessary to book you in for an initial consultation (you will generally be informed of this at time of booking) prior to going ahead with booking a treatment appointment.

 Unless you have been told by your GP or advised by our team to stop then you MUST NOT stop taking your medication.